rvkno/sorastats/How to Set Up Sora Video Alerts/index.md

-# Article 4 of 5: How to Set Up Sora Video Alerts
+# How to Set Up Sora Video Alerts

 ## Why Sora Video Alerts Give You a Competitive Edge